 Subsequent Events - In preparing the financial statements, subsequent transactions and events were evaluated for potential recognition.
-As of June 29, 2015, there were no subsequent transactions and events other than disclosed in these financial statements.
+On January 15, 2016, the Trustee changed from Prudential Bank and Trust, FSB to Ascensus Trust Company in connection with The Vanguard Group, Inc. As of June 28, 2016, the date the financial statements were available for issuance, there were no subsequent transactions and events other than disclosed in these financial statements.